Bombing of Cologne in World War II

-While air raid alarms had gone off in the winter/spring of 1940 as British bombers passed overhead, the first bombing took place on 12 May 1940.
-The 30/31 May 1942 attack on Cologne was the first 1,000 bomber raid.
+While air raid alarms had gone off in the winter and spring of 1940 as British bombers passed overhead, the first bombing took place on 12 May 1940.
+The attack on Cologne during the night from 30 to 31 May 1942 was the first thousand-bomber raid.

-First 1,000 bomber raid
+First thousand-bomber raid

-The first ever 1,000 bomber raid by the RAF was conducted on Cologne on the night of 30/31 May 1942.
+The first ever thousand-bomber raid by the RAF was conducted on Cologne during the night of 30–31 May 1942.
 Codenamed Operation Millennium, the massive raid was launched for two primary reasons: